Eczema types: Neurodermatitis diagnosis and treatment

 Capsaicin cream or doxepin cream: These may decrease the itch.

 You may need to cover the area before you go to bed.
 This helps to protect your skin from damage caused by scratching while you sleep.

 Covering the area can also help the medicine penetrate thickened skin.

 If the above treatment fails to stop the itch, your dermatologist may try a less-traditional treatment option.
 The following treatments, when prescribed or given by your dermatologist, have been reported in medical journals as effective for some patients with neurodermatitis.

 Solution that contains aspirin and dichloromethane, which you would apply to the itchy area

-Tacrolimus ointment (approved to treat), which you would apply to the itchy area
+Tacrolimus ointment or pimecrolimus cream, which you would apply to the itchy area

-Injection of botulinum toxin: In one study of 3 patients, all the patients had noticeably less itch within 1 week.
+While you many think of botulinum toxin as a treatment for wrinkles, it can also help reduce itch.
+In one study of 3 patients with neurodermatitis, all the patients had noticeably less itch within 1 week after treatment with botulinum toxin.
 Within 2 to 4 weeks, everyone’s patches of neurodermatitis had cleared.

-Reduce thickened skin: If the skin has become very thick, your dermatologist may recommend a medicine that you apply to your skin that can help reduce the thickness.
+Reduce thickened skin: If the skin has become very thick, your dermatologist may recommend a medication that you apply to your skin that can help reduce the thickness.